AlexisCORAN/Mastermind_Challenge/README.md

 Is one of the languages with the highest demand today </p>

+## Instruccions

+<p align="justify"> The color key is generated automatically.
+The player only has one turn.<br/>
+The player has to try to guess with combinations of their preference, with the help of the grade-pegs it helps them to verify if the colors are suitable and are not in the correct place (whites) or that the colors are appropriate. and they're in the right place (reds). </p>

 ## Algorithm put in place

 We have implemented a simple version of the game, with basic rules.